|Carina Nebula [Courtesy NASA]

 So what are the principal lines of evidence that support these and other assertions?
 We will briefly summarize some of this evidence below.
 For more complete details, see the pages on the sites mentioned below and referenced books and articles in the bibliography.

-One of the most compelling lines of evidence for evolution in general and the system of geologic dates in particular is the fact that the various geological eras, as identified by the fossils they contain, always appear in the same order (except in a few cases where there is clear evidence of overthrusting) and yield the same geological dates, no matter where they are unearthed.
+One of the most compelling lines of evidence for evolution in general and the system of geologic dates in particular is the fact that the various geological eras, as identified by the fossils they contain, always appear in the same order (except in a few cases where there is clear evidence of overthrusting) and always yield the same geological dates, no matter where they are unearthed.
 For an overview of the geologic eras and their dates, see Ages.

 Geologic dates are derived from radiometric dating methods, which are based on known rates of radioactivity, a phenomenon that is rooted in fundamental laws of quantum physics and follows well-understood mathematical rules of exponential decay.
 Radiometric dating schemes (there are numerous different schemes currently in use) have been scrutinized and refined for over 70 years, and the latest high-tech equipment permits reliable results to be obtained even with microscopic samples.
 Further, radiometric dating is self-checking, because the data (after certain preliminary calculations are made) are fitted to a straight line by means of standard linear regression methods of statistics.
 Technical details on how these dates are calculated are given in Radiometric dating.
 For additional details on the reliability of radiometric methods, see Reliability.

 Some young-earth creationists have claimed that scientists cannot know with any certainty what happened millions of years ago -- one would need a "time machine" for this.
 But in a curious twist of irony, scientists really do have time machines, in the form of astronomical telescopes.
 This is because when an astronomer views, say, a Type 1A supernova explosion in the Pinwheel Galaxy (see photo), which is known by completely different and highly reliable lines of evidence to be approximately 21 million light-years away, these astronomers are witnessing an event that transpired approximately 21 million years ago.
-And such observations have confirmed in exquisite detail that the physical laws that governed the universe 21 million years ago, specifically including the laws of quantum mechanics and radioactive decay, are experimentally indistinguishable to those laws observed in laboratories today.
+And such observations have confirmed in exquisite detail that the physical laws that governed the universe 21 million years ago, specifically including the laws of quantum mechanics and radioactive decay that are relevant to geologic dating, are experimentally indistinguishable to those laws observed in laboratories today.
 See Time machine for full details.

-It is ironic that the one aspect of evolution that draws the most opposition, not only from the general public but also from the creationist community, namely the fact that the Earth and its biosphere are vastly older than a few thousand years, is arguably the most experimentally solid of all.
+It is ironic that the one aspect of evolution that draws the most opposition, not only from the general public but also from the young-earth creationist community, namely the fact that Earth and its biosphere are vastly older than a few thousand years, is arguably the most experimentally solid of all.

-In spite of these challenges, many highly significant transitional fossils have been found in recent years, filling "gaps" that once were claimed by creationists and others to be unbridgeable.
+In spite of these challenges, many highly significant transitional fossils have been found in recent years, generously filling "gaps" that once were claimed by creationists and others to be unbridgeable.
 Here are just a handful of examples:

 For additional details on these and several other examples, see Fossils and Prehuman fossils.